 We aim to publish here:

-reflections and outcomes from the different workgroups on a bi-monthly schedule on this page
+reflections and outcomes from the different workgroups written by volunteers and members of GloBIAS (on a bi-monthly schedule)

-reviews on the GloBIAS seminar series, this will be summaries based on transcripts from the YouTube videos (coming soon: including translations into several languages)
+reviews on the GloBIAS seminar series, this will be summaries based on transcripts from the YouTube videos (including translations into several languages)

 The field of bioimage analysis is rapidly evolving, and large language models (LLMs) are emerging as powerful tools for researchers and analysts.
 This blog post summarizes key insights from a recent GloBIAS seminar on LLMs, offering an introduction tailored for life scientists.
 The presentation addressed the motivation, applications, and challenges of using LLMs in bioimage analysis, highlighting their potential to revolutionize how we extract meaningful data from biological images.